What is the aim of the project and how is it being funded?

 The overall aim of the Digital Highlands and Islands Project is to help meet the Broadband targets set out by the European Commission, the UK Government and the Scottish Government.

-By the end of 2016 we want to have made a significant step towards meeting this target.
+By 2017 we want to have made a significant step towards meeting this target.

 The total value of the Digital Scotland Superfast Broadband project in Scotland is £410m.
 In our region the investment is £146m.
 The public contribution is £126.4m with an additional £19.4M coming from BT.
 The public sector investment of £126.4m is being delivered through the Scottish Government broadband fund, which incorporates funding from Broadband Delivery UK (BDUK), and also includes up to £12m from HIE’s own budget.
 There is no European funding involved in the initial phase of the roll-out project.